dssg/nfp/data_preparation/README.md

 ## Preparing NFP Data

-Two of these scripts, convert_SAS_to_CSV.R and Merge_NFP_Data.R.
-The first is a short script that demonstrates how a SAS dataset can be converted to a CSV.
-The second script was written to combine a number of different datasets from NFP using common ID values.
+There are two scripts, `convert_SAS_to_CSV.R` and `Merge_NFP_Data.R`,it  that prepares NFP's data for merging with the survey data.
+We received the NFP data in SAS format, so the first script converts those files to CSV format, which R can handle without installing special packages.
+The second script combines several NFP datasets into one using common anonymized ID values.

 ## Preparing Data for Immunizations Analysis

-FIPS_codes.py (converts FIPS values in NIS to state abbreviations, as in NIS) NIS_Prep.R
+Two files bring the NFP and NIS data together.  `FIPS_codes.py` scrapes FIPS codes and converts them to the more natural postal state abbreviations.  `NIS_Prep.R` is more complex.
+Here are the general steps:

+ - Load NIS data for 2009, 2010, and 2011
+ - Replicate NIS estimates to ensure data quality
+ - Merge the NIS datasets
+ - Generate immunization variables we need for analysis
+ - Clean NIS data

+NFP
+ - Load NFP data
+ - Make variables across NIS and NFP compatible

+MERGE NIS and NFP data

 ## Preparing Data for Breastfeeding Analysis

-The NSCH_Prep.R script shows how we prepared the data for our breastfeeding analysis.
-(The next steps of this analysis are available in the [data_analysis directory](https://github.com/dssg/nfp/tree/master/data_analysis) as NSCH_Analysis.R.)
+The `NSCH_Prep.R` script shows how we prepared the data for our breastfeeding analysis.
+(The next steps of this analysis are available in the [data_analysis directory](https://github.com/dssg/nfp/tree/master/data_analysis) as `NSCH_Analysis.R`.)
 In this script, variables that will be used for matching or to measure the desired outcomes are recoded from their presentation in NSCH to match NFP's formatting.
 In some cases, NFP variables are also recoded and new variables are created for the sake of clarity (for example, recoding child gender in both datasets into a binary variable for male).

 After the necessary recodes have been completed, variables that are not shared between the two datasets are dropped, and then the remaining data is merged into a single dataset for analysis.
 This final dataset includes a binary variable indicating treatment status (equal to 1 if the observation originally came from the NFP data and 0 if the observation originally came from NSCH).

 ## Exploratory Analysis: The Current Population Survey and National Vital Statistical System

-CPS_Prep.R
+`CPS_Prep.R`

-Finally, the NVSS_Prep.py script is designed to convert the National Vital Statistics Survey from a fixed width format into a comma-separated value (CSV) format.
+Finally, the `NVSS_Prep.py` script is designed to convert the National Vital Statistics Survey from a fixed width format into a comma-separated value (CSV) format.